uPortal-Attic/uportal-app-framework/docs/make-a-widget.md

 #### When to use `action-items`

+Use `action-items` to tell the user how many of specific kinds of things need their action.

-* You want to display a list of quantity-based items, with quantities that are expected to change.
-For example, a manager who has to approve time off could see "5 leave requests".
+For example, a manager who approves time off could see "5 leave requests" in an "Approve time and absences" widget.

 #### Additional `action-items` entity file configuration